Home » Symptoms » Dog Symptoms A-Z » Regurgitation of undigested food

 Basics and possible causes

-Other causes may include infections, neurological disorders, or the presence of foreign bodies in the esophagusThe esophagus is a muscular tube that connects the pharynx to the stomach.
+Other causes can include infections, neurological disorders, or the presence of foreign bodies in the esophagusThe esophagus is a muscular tube that connects the pharynx to the stomach.
 It transports food from the mouth to the stomach through rhythmic contractions (peristalsis)..
 Certain tumors or stricturesStrictures are pathological narrowings of tubes or ducts in the body that impede the normal flow of fluids or other substances.
-In dogs and cats, strictures can occur in the urethra, esophagus, or bile ducts and require medical treatment. that obstruct the passage of food can also cause regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
+In dogs and cats, strictures can occur in the urethra, esophagus, or bile ducts and require medical treatment. that impede the passage of food can also cause regurgitationRegurgitation is the reflux of food or liquid from the stomach into the mouth without Vomiting or strong abdominal muscle contractions.
 It may be a sign of diseases of the esophagus or other gastrointestinal problems..

 Typical accompanying symptoms